St. George Church

 Marilena’s Meals Program

 Once a month, a group of faithful volunteers gather to assemble lunch bags for 80 individuals in need.
-Join us at our next Marilena's Meals program this Sunday, May 18.
+Join us at our next Marilena's Meals program on Sunday, June 22.

 ~11:30 a.m.
 The team will begin assembling the bagged meals in the lower level at Saint George following Divine Liturgy.